 #MyRDC Showcasing all that is happening within Red Deer College.
 Used for sharing a campus experience, student stories, or connecting with our College community.
 Used majority of the time. #RedDeerCollege Used when reaching a larger audience when generally speaking about the College.
-Replace with #RDC (even though students and community members use #RDC, it means a variety of things on the internet that the College does not want to be associated with). #RDCWelcome Welcoming accepted students and promoting different events and activities the first week of the fall semester. #RDCAlum Keep in touch and updated about what RDC alum are doing. #RDCWine Use when promoting and talking about the Annual RDC Alumni Wine Tasting Festival. #RDCBreakfast Use when promoting and talking about the annual RDC Athletics Scholarship Breakfast. #RDCAthletics For general RDC Athletics use. #RDCCampusRec Everything Campus Recreation related. #RDCLibrary For general Library use. #SummerAtRDC Promotion of the School of Continuing Education Summer Camps and Succession. #RDCResidence Everything Residence related.
+Replace with #RDC (even though students and community members use #RDC, it means a variety of things on the internet that the College does not want to be associated with). #WelcomeToRDC Welcoming accepted students and promoting different events and activities the first week of the fall semester. #RDCAlumni Keep in touch and updated about what RDC alumni are doing. #RDCAthletics For general RDC Athletics use. #RDCLibrary For general Library use. #SummerAtRDC Promotion of the School of Continuing Education Summer Camps and Succession. #RDCResidence Everything Residence related. #SeriesAtRDC Promotion of the School of Continuing Education Series Summer Arts School. #MyKingsMyQueen Showcasing all that is happening within our Kings and Queens Athletics' teams.